Welcome to Osher at RIT—A Learning Community for Adults Age 50+ in Rochester, NY

-Osher has 50+ offerings per term in subjects that reflect a variety of interests – from the arts to technology, language to history, mathematics to literature – all without the pressure of exams or homework.
+Osher has 50+ offerings per term in subjects that reflect a variety of interests – from the arts to technology, language to history, science to literature – all without the pressure of exams or homework.

 Enrich your life every day